If you’re North Carolina best places to live is a relatively quiet affordable place then you have to check out small town living in .

-Salisbury, NC: Salisbury has a nice combination of affordable housing, a vibrant social and cultural life, and a location near not only a number of colleges but large metropolitan areas like Charlotte, NC and Winston-Salem, NC.
+- Piedmont Salisbury ~ Salisbury has a nice combination of affordable housing, a vibrant social and cultural life, and a location near not only a number of colleges but large metropolitan areas like Charlotte, NC and Winston-Salem, NC.

-Bob Bencivenga is a professional site locator and location analyst for major corporations.
-Bob researches the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.
+Robert Bencivenga is a professional site locator and location analyst for major corporations.
+Robert researches the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.

-Bob Does Not Sell Real Estate!
+Robert Does Not Sell Real Estate!

-© 2005-2013 Places of Value Inc. All Rights Reserved.
+© 2005-2014 Places of Value Inc. All Rights Reserved.
 Reproduction without permission prohibited.